4rg0n/songs-of-syx-mod-example/doc/howto/game_code.md

 }
 ```

-The injection is triggered in a static block via the `init.text.D` class:
+The injection is triggered in a static block via the `init.text.D` class.
+This is done before any non-static code is executed.

 ```java
 public class GameSaver {